Singletons for Simpletons: Revisiting Windowed Backoff using Chernoff Bounds: Chernoff Bounds and Property 1

 \section{Chernoff Bounds and Property 1}

-In Problem 1.8 of Dubhashi and Panconesi~\cite{dubhashi:concentration}, the following question is posed: Show that if Property~\ref{prop1} holds, then Theorem~\ref{thm:dhubashi-panconesi} holds.
-We are invoking this result, but an argument is absent in~\cite{dubhashi:concentration}.

-We bridge this gap with Claim~\ref{claim-chernoff} below.
-This fits directly into the derivation of Chernoff bounds given in Dubhashi and Panconesi~\cite{dubhashi:concentration}.
-In particular, the line above Equation 1.3 on page $4$ of~\cite{dubhashi:concentration} claims equality for Equation~\ref{equ:mgf} below by invoking independence of the random variables.
-Here, Claim~\ref{claim-chernoff} gives an inequality (in the correct direction) and the remainder of the derivation in~\cite{dubhashi:concentration} follows without any further modifications.
+In the derivation of Chernoff bounds given in Dubhashi and Panconesi~\cite{dubhashi:concentration}, the equality version for Equation~\ref{equ:mgf} is claimed in the line above Equation 1.3 on page $4$ by invoking independence of the random variables.
+However, the indicator variables for counting singletons are dependent.
+We can show, in Claim~\ref{claim-chernoff} below, that Property~\ref{prop1} leads to Equation~\ref{equ:mgf}, where the direction of the inequality aligns with the derivation of Chernoff bounds.

 \begin{claim} Let $X_1,\cdots,X_n$ be a set of indicator random variables satisfying the property:

 for all subsets $\mathbbm{S} \subset\{1,\cdots,n\}$.
 Then the following holds:

 \end{claim}